syntheticsam/deltastrikeui/README.md

 Have a wonderful day! - Published under unlisence softwhare but basicly I dont care what you do with it :) some warning or attribution is always nice tho!

 Without further adu lets begin!

 P.S.
-There may be some weird formatting
+Sorry in advance about the weird formatting.

 # Welcome Screen
 The first thing a player will see when they put on the vest.